sunrise-php/docs/docs/packages/sunrise/http-router/README.md

 ## Installation

-> **Important**: We refer to the router as "the foundation of your project" for a reason.
+> We refer to the router as "the foundation of your project" for a reason.
 Setting up the router with all its features can be complex, so we strongly recommend starting with [Awesome Skeleton](/docs/packages/sunrise/awesome-skeleton/), where everything is pre-configured.
 All further documentation assumes that the router is fully integrated into your project.

 ```bash
 composer require sunrise/http-router